ryik5/ClientServer2/README.md

-# Messenger for a local network
+# Messenger with extended functions for a local network
 it has functions of traffic encryption, remote software updating, execution of commands on a remote PC